 3. What to see in Dubai if you’re on the quest for history

-If it’s a dose of history or culture you want on your layover, Dubai has plenty of that.
+If it’s a dose of history or culture you want on your stopover in Dubai, there is plenty of that.
 You can still find traditional souks where you can haggle over textiles and spices.
-Head to the Dubai Museum to understand how this city developed into the futuristic place it is today.
+Head to the Al Shindagha Museum to understand how this city developed into the futuristic place it is today.

 4. Dubai airport to the Burj Khalifa: see the world’s tallest building